 This study enhances MATSim by implementing a marginal social cost pricing approach.
 On an agent-based level external effects, marginal delays and number of affected users, are traced back to their origin.
 These external effects are internalized by charging the equivalent monetary amount from the agent who is causing the delay effects.
 Of all existing external effects (see Sec.
 2) this study focuses on delay effects among users within the public transport mode.
 That is, road congestion and interferences between buses and cars are excluded (see Sec.
-4.1) and the disutility of traveling (in-vehicle time) is independent from the crowdedness of transit vehicles or seat availability (see Tab.
+4.1) and the disutility of traveling (in-vehicle time) is independent from crowding effects inside the transit vehicles or the seat availability (see Tab.
 3).
 Slack times at the corridors' endpoints are considered as operating hours.
-As slack times are used to catch up on delays, operating costs are constant and only depend on the number of buses.
-Hence, marginal operating cost per passenger is \$0 and the optimal user-specific fare is equal to the external cost only.
+As slack times are used to catch up on delays, operating costs are is \$0 and the optimal user-specific fare is equal to the external cost only.
 External effects which are considered in this study either prolong in-vehicle times or waiting times.
 Sources for externalities are capacity constraints and delays induced by boarding/alighting passengers.